tfsumon/byteboltsec-hugo-test/content/english/blog/after-a-breach.md

 ---
 ## The Most Common Causes of Data Breaches

-We can actually group all the ways by which companies' data gets breached into three main categories:
+We can actually group all the ways by which companies\' data gets breached into three main categories:

 ### Unintentional mistakes